-This keyword is used to define the number of sectors and the axis of symmetry in a cyclic symmetric structure for use in a cyclic symmetry calculation.
+This keyword is used to define

+- the number of sectors and the axis of symmetry in a cyclic symmetric structure for use in a cyclic symmetry calculation (structural or 3D-fluid). - the translational vector between the master and slave surface for cylic periodic 3D-fluid calculations.

 It must be preceded by two \SURFACE cards defining the nodes belonging to the left and right boundary of the sector and a \TIE card linking those surfaces.
 The axis of symmetry is defined by two points a and b, defined in global Cartesian coordinates.

-There are five parameters, N, NGRAPH, TIE, ELSET and CHECK.
+For structural calculations there are five parameters, N, NGRAPH, TIE, ELSET and CHECK.
 The parameter N, specifying the number of sectors, is required, TIE is required if more than one cyclic symmetry tie is defined.